 I learned how to tell stories while translating and line-editing wonderful authors, and it was one of them, Ken Scholes, who encouraged me to go and try to write in English.
 As a reader and a writer, I love to explore the borderlands between fantasy and science fiction, and I’m forever drawn to myth while grounding myself in folktale and everyday culture.

-I love board games, video games, and hiking, and I almost became a biologist (ask me about whales! lizards! newts! solitary bees!)
+I live in Regensburg, Germany, spending most of my time either sitting at my desk or out in nature.
+I almost became a biologist (ask me about whales! lizards! newts! solitary bees!)
 I graduated in linguistics and cultural studies instead, which was equally fascinating, and it somehow covered my interest in EVERYTHING plus languages.

 My favorite German word is Sehnsucht: an addictive yearning made of equal parts melancholy and madness, for something that’s never where you are.